schledererj/solr-jdbc/README.md

 ## solr.xml data sources

 To define data sources during startup of Solr you need a custom component in your solr.xml:
-The ConfiguringHttShardHandlerFactory.
+The ConfiguringHttpShardHandlerFactory.
 This is a standard HttpShardHandlerFactory which additionally creates some global unique beans, e.g. data sources.
 It is something like a poor mans IOC container.

-The ConfiguringHttShardHandlerFactory has an additional config option "beans".
+The ConfiguringHttpShardHandlerFactory has an additional config option "beans".
 This a named list containing all bean definitions.
 A bean definition is a named list which name will be used as bean name.
 It contains a property "class" which defines the bean class.